-As an emerging task, oriented object detection has made great progress in recent years.
-The mainstream regression angle prediction methods \cite{ma2018arbitrary,yang2019scrdet,ding2019learning} often suffer from boundary discontinuity \cite{yang2020arbitrary}, so the classification based angle prediction methods are proposed.
-CSL \cite{yang2020arbitrary} transforms the prediction from of angle from regression to classification to eliminate the boundary issue by designing a Circle Smooth Label.
-DCL \cite{yang2021dense,yang2022on} uses dense coded label to reduce the amount of computation and parameters of CSL.
-GF-CSL \cite{wang2022gaussian} adopts a dynamic weighting mechanism based on CSL to perform precise angle estimation for rotated objects.
-To overcome the challenges of ambiguity and high costs in angle representation, MGAR \cite{wang2022multigrained} proposes a multi-grained angle representation method, consisting of coarse-grained angle classification and fine-grained angle regression.
+The classification-based angle prediction method is a novel and effective approach to circumvent the boundary problem while predicting angle accurately, and it has also made a lot of progress.
+CSL\cite{yang2020arbitrary} discretizes the angle variable into 180 categories and smooths the angle label via a Gaussian window function.
+The CSL method directly promotes the development of classification-based oriented object detection algorithms.
+DCL \cite{yang2021dense} uses dense coded label to reduce the amount of computation and parameters of CSL. \cite{wang2022gaussian} adopts a dynamic weighting mechanism based on CSL to perform precise angle estimation for rotated objects.
+To overcome the challenges of ambiguity and high costs in angle representation, \cite{wang2022multigrained} proposes a multi-grained angle representation method, consisting of coarse-grained angle classification and fine-grained angle regression.
 TIOE \cite{ming2023task} proposes a progressive orientation estimation strategy to approximate the orientation of objects with n-ary codes.
-PSC \cite{yu2023psc} provides a unified framework for various periodic fuzzy issues in oriented object detection by mapping rotational periodicity of different cycles into phase of different frequencies.
 AR-BCL \cite{xiao2023aspect} uses an aspect ratio-based bidirectional coded label to solve the square-like detection issue \cite{yang2021dense}.
-In contrast, the new angle encoding technique proposed in this paper is free from hyperparameters, boundary issue, and square-like issue, and further explores the potential of angle classification in high-precision detection, which is not considered by most of the above methods.
+In contrast, the new angle encoding technique proposed in this paper is free from hyperparameters, boundary problem, and square-like issue.
+Furthermore, it explores the potential of angle classification in high-precision detection, which is overlooked by most of the above methods.